victorcastro/docs/docs/conversation/conversation-channel-support.md

 The easiest way to configure your Conversation API **app** with Viber support is to use [Sinch Portal](https://dashboard.sinch.com/convapi/overview).
 Just select your **app** and click on "SET UP CHANNEL" beside the Viber Bot channel.
+You will be asked to enter the the access token for your Viber bot.

 ##### Setup Viber Bot integration using the API